Bosnia and Herzegovina: Etymology

-The name of the land is believed to derive from the hydronym of the river Bosna that courses through the Bosnian heartland.
-The river's name Bosna most likely was itself derived from the toponym Basona (Hittite for forestland) or Basoa (Basque for forest).
+The name of the land is believed to derive from the name of the river Bosna that courses through the Bosnian heartland.
 According to philologist Anton Mayer, the name Bosna could derive from Illyrian *"Bass-an-as", which in turn could derive from the Proto-Indo-European root bʰegʷ-, meaning "the running water".
-According to the English medievalist William Miller, the Slavic settlers in Bosnia "adapted the Latin designation ...
-Basante, to their own idiom by calling the stream Bosna and themselves Bosniaks".

 The name Herzegovina means "herzog's [land]", and "herzog" derives from the German word for "duke".
 It originates from the title of a 15th-century Bosnian magnate, Stjepan Vukčić Kosača, who was "Herceg [Herzog] of Hum and the Coast" (1448).
 Hum (formerly called Zachlumia) was an early medieval principality that had been conquered by the Bosnian Banate in the first half of the 14th century.
 When the Ottomans took over administration of the region, they called it the Sanjak of Herzegovina (Hersek).
 It was included within the Bosnia Eyalet until the formation of the short-lived Herzegovina Eyalet in the 1830s, which reemerged in the 1850s, after which the administrative region became commonly known as Bosnia and Herzegovina.

 On initial proclamation of independence in 1992, the country's official name was the Republic of Bosnia and Herzegovina, but following the 1995 Dayton Agreement and the new constitution that accompanied it, the official name was changed to Bosnia and Herzegovina.